Scientology as a business: Business practices

-Several of the Church's practices resemble business operations, including paying recruiters a cut of the money made from the people they attract and the franchising network that results in large revenues for the highest levels of the Church.
+Several of the Church's (Note: Use of "Church" or "the Church" is a common shortened form of "Church of Scientology"; see The Church (Scientology).) practices resemble business operations, including paying recruiters a percentage of the money received from the people they attract, and the franchising and licensing practices that result in large revenues for the highest levels of the Church.
 Such activities distinguish Scientology from other religious organizations.
-The Church pays 10% commissions to recruiters, called Field Staff Members (FSMs), on new recruits they bring in who take a course or receive counseling.
-In addition, Church of Scientology franchises/missions, pay the Church roughly 10% of their gross income.
-The Church charges for auditing and other Church-related courses required for advancing through the ranks of Scientology.
+The Church pays 10% commissions to recruiters, called Field Staff Members (FSMs), on new recruits they bring in who pay for a course or counseling.
+In addition, Church of Scientology missions (formerly called franchises), pay the Church roughly 10% of their gross income.
+The Church charges for auditing hours and other training courses required for advancing through the levels of Scientology.
 These programs can run to tens or hundreds of thousands of dollars.

-The Scientology Bridge to Total Freedom consists of one half relating to levels of higher states of spiritual existence, and the other half the skills relating to helping another reach that level.
-Training is described as "50% of the route".
+The Bridge to Total Freedom in Scientology is a large chart consisting of two main columns; training levels on the left and processing (auditing) on the right.
+Training is considered half of the gains a person might receive while in Scientology.

-The Religious Technology Center maintains strict control over the use of Scientology symbols, icons, and names.
-It claims copyright and trademark over the "Scientology cross", and its lawyers have threatened lawsuits against individuals and organizations who have published these protected images without permission in books and on websites.
-Because of this, it is difficult for individual groups to attempt to practice Scientology publicly without any affiliation or connection to the "official" Church of Scientology.
-Scientology has sued a number of individuals who attempted to set up their own "auditing" practices, using copyright and trademark law to shut these competitors down.
+Religious Technology Center and Church of Spiritual Technology are the corporations which maintain ownership and control over the use of Scientology symbols, copyrights, and trademarks, including the Scientology cross, and its lawyers have threatened lawsuits against individuals and organizations who have published these protected images without permission in books and on websites.
+Because of this, it is difficult for independent scientology groups to attempt to practice Scientology publicly without an official connection or license with the Church of Scientology.
+Scientology has sued a number of individuals who attempted to set up their own scientology practices, using copyright law and trademark law to shut down such operations.

 Writing in Skeptic magazine, Michael Shermer contrasted such practices with mainstream religions: "Envision converting to Judaism but having to pay for courses in order to hear the story of Abraham and Isaac, Noah and the flood, or Moses and the Ten Commandments.
 Or imagine joining the Catholic Church but not being told about the crucifixion and the resurrection until you have reached Operating Theological Level III, which can only be attained after many years and tens of thousands of dollars in church-run courses."

 The German government takes the view that Scientology is a commercial enterprise, and Belgium, France, Ireland, Luxembourg, Philippines, Israel and Mexico remain unconvinced that Scientology is a religion.
 Other countries have recognised Scientology as a religion.
 An Australian Government Inquiry into Charities in 2001 found that the 1983 High Court case which found Scientology to be a religion, and also defined religion for the Constitution, used as the standard to determine what organisations are charitable.